Yeah, greetings and welcome back, my good buddies, good friends El Rushball and the Excellence in Broadcasting Network.

 But it gets better.

-Brian Ross, ABC News, said he learned about the email messages in August.
+Brian Ross, ABC News, said he learned about the email messages in August, but he was too busy with Hurricane Katrina and the anniversary of September 11 to pursue them immediately.

 I never thought it would lead to his resignation, said Ross.

-Translation, I never thought I could get a Pulitzer out of this.
+Translation: I never thought I could get a Pulitzer out of this.

-So Brian Ross of ABC News has known since August of possible crimes against children.
+So, Brian Ross of ABC News has known since August of possible crimes against children and held it until he thought he could get a Pulitzer with it.

-Because you know how you win Pulitzers.
+You know how you win Pulitzers.

-And that's that's a reasonable supposition.
+And that's a reasonable supposition.

-Tough questions asked by me here on the EIB network to the phones to Albany in New York, and Tom, thank you for waiting.
+Tough questions asked by me here on the EIB network to the phones to Albany in New York.

-Welcome to the program, sir.
+Welcome to the program, sir hi Rush.

 It's a great honor to speak with you.

-Rush, I've noticed something I'd like to know if you've noticed it also.
+I've noticed something I'd like to know if you've noticed it also.

 Then you just mentioned Dan Rather, Bill Burkett, forged documents.